Features & Benefits of purchasing a new Furnace

 AFUE: Annual Fuel Efficiency Utilization

-Here's the “technical” way of describing furnace efficiency…
+Here's the complicated, "technical" explanation of furnace efficiency…

 - An 80% AFUE rating means a furnace will output 80 BTU’s of heating for every 100 BTU’s of natural gas input.